Skip to main content

 The question of whether lifestyle can complement these protocols is a valid starting point.
 A more precise framing is to recognize that your lifestyle forms the very foundation upon which these protocols can achieve their highest potential.
 It prepares the body to receive and utilize these new hormonal signals effectively.

 It is the system responsible for vitality, libido, muscle maintenance, and reproductive health.
-The is your system, managing the release of cortisol to help you handle challenges.
+The HPA axis is your stress response system, managing the release of cortisol to help you handle challenges.
 In a state of health, these two systems exist in a delicate balance.

 Chronic stress, poor sleep, or inadequate nutrition can cause the HPA axis to become persistently active, flooding the body with cortisol.
 This sustained state of alarm sends a powerful message to the body ∞ prioritize survival over other functions.
 Consequently, the HPG axis can become suppressed, reducing the production and effectiveness of vital sex hormones.